| Barry MacDonnell's

 ☼ Notes & tips.

-¤ These tab setting methods will add a new [Tab Set] code at the beginning of that line's location.
+¤ The tab setting methods above will add a new [Tab Set] code at the beginning of that line's location.
 Like most format codes you can double-click on that code to view or edit its settings.

-¤ To display symbols for tabs -- a right arrow at the tab location in the body text), spaces, hard returns, etc. -- use <Ctrl+Shift+F3>.
-This same keyboard shortcut removes the symbols. character for decimal tab stops in that dialog.
+¤ To display symbols -- e.g., a right arrow at the tab location in the body text, a dot for spaces, etc. -- use <Ctrl+Shift+F3> to show or hide them.

 Using tabs and indents: